snehanyk05/connect_4_RL/README.md

 STEPS TO EXECUTE:

-1. The language that was used for this assignment is python3.
+1. The language that was used for this project is python3.

 2. Pygame was used for the GUI.